10 Best Places To Visit In June In India For Every Kind Of Traveller

-India is a diverse wonderland that offers unique experiences to visitors.
-From spiritual vibes in Rishikesh to tea estates in Darjeeling and Munnar, and breathtaking landscapes in Leh, explore these amazing destinations this summer
+From spiritual vibes in Rishikesh to tea estates in Darjeeling and Munnar, and breathtaking landscapes in Leh, here are the best places in India to visit in June

 At Nubra Valley in Leh districtDr Mitali Baruah/Shutterstock